4x1md/phone_rtty_interface/README.md

 When I started the development, I decided to assemble the device in an enclosure box.
 The box had to be inexpensive and easily available from different electronic parts suppliers.

 After some search I found a blue aluminium box 58x50x24mm.
 The box is relatively cheap and can be purchased from many sellers on eBay or AliExpress.
-The box fits a PCB of 50x50mm which is enough for this project and has front and rear panels which can be easily modified by drilling or cutting.
+The box fits a PCB of 50x50mm which is enough for this project and has front and rear panels which can be modified by drilling or cutting.
+In order to eliminate the drilling process, in revision B I created front and rear panels from PCBs.

 ![Photo](https://raw.githubusercontent.com/4x1md/phone_rtty_interface/master/docs/images/box_01.jpg)